-At the end of July the 2009 federal minimum wage jumps to $7.25 an hour from $6.55, according to the US department of Labor.
+At the end of July the federal minimum wage jumps to $7.25 an hour from $6.55, according to the US department of Labor.
 However, many question if this will help or hurt low income workers and the small business that employ them.

-The minimum wage has increased from $5.85 (2007) to $6.55 (2008) to the latest amount of $7.25.
+The minimum wage has increased over the last few years to the latest amount of $7.25.
 Most states have their own minimum wage, and employers are required to pay whichever is higher.
 That means minimum wage workers will get a raise in 29 states and Washington, D.C.
 In the remaining 21 states, they’ll see no change.

 The minimum wage adjustment is an almost 12% raise, but most of it will be eaten up by inflation which is officially running at close to 5% annually – unofficially it is much higher with basic groceries up more than 20% in many states.

 The minimum wage hike is “a drop in the bucket compared to the increases in costs, declining labor market, and declining household wealth that consumers have experienced in the past year,” Lehman Brothers economist Zach Pandl said in a recent USA today article.

 This will just further drive inflation and erode wages for everyone, and unless productivity improves we will end up in a vicious “wage-price inflation spiral”.
 Still for a number of workers this mandated raise is better then nothing given most business were planning modest or no pay raises this year thanks to the tough economic climate.

 What would you do with $5 extra a day, which is about $100 a month?
 Would it make a real difference in your life or would you fritter it away on unnecessary spending.